 How and Why the Kentucky Counties Formed

 Kentucky has a fascinating history, even if you don’t go back any further than when the state was formed.
-In 1776, Virginia made a separate county of Kentucky.
+In 1776, Virginia carved up Fincastle County and one county was called Kentucky.
 Soon after the end of the American Revolution, a separation movement began in Kentucky.
+Finally Washington would hear the plea to separate from Virginia and join the United States.

 Early Kentucky Settlers

-Settlers faced frequent Indian attacks and nearly starved to death during their first winter.
-In fact, it is said that only Daniel Boone's ability to hunt kept them alive until spring.
+Settlers faced frequent attacks from Native Americans and nearly starved to death during their first winter.
+In fact, it is said that only Daniel Boone's ability to hunt kept the Fort Boonesborough pioneers alive until spring.

 Nevertheless, they survived and flourished thanks to ingenious farming methods pioneered by settler and surveyor John Filson.
 His methods enabled them to produce enough food on each farm to support families, plus have surplus crops for trade with other settlements in what would become later known as the Bluegrass region.

 By about 1783, most residents of Kentucky district were not from Virginia, but rather from North Carolina, Pennsylvania, Maryland, and other origins.
+Many pioneers made their way into Kentucky using what some would consider dangerous paths.
 Agitation for separation from Virginia increased.
 After nine conventions, a constitution for the new state of Kentucky was completed in 1792.
-[Learn about Kentucky Land Grants.]
+Kentucky had joined the United States.

 Kentucky Becomes a State